open-dis/open-dis-java/README.md

 The library consists of classes that represent Protocol Data Units (PDUs).
 These classes have fields, getters, and setters, and are able to marshal and unmarshal themselves to and from the DIS binary format.
-Many of the classes were automatically generated via [XMLPG](http://github.com/open-dis/xmlpg).
-More on that below.
+Many of the classes were initially generated with [XMLPG](http://github.com/open-dis/xmlpg).

 The library also provides supporting classes that read and write PDUs from the network, log PDUs to a file, and more.